Last petrol MINI to be launched in 2025

 New MINI hatchback

 The replacement for the iconic three-door MINI is set to be smaller than the current car, to take the brand closer to its roots.
 With modern safety and technology considerations, it won’t be as small as the classic MINI but we’re told it’ll be as compact as possible.
-It’ll probably be a similar size to the new electric Fiat 500, and it’s thought the car will have easily recognisable styling and the retro touches that buyers love.
+It’s thought the car will have easily recognisable styling and the retro touches that buyers love.

 Petrol and electric versions will be available but we expect the car to only be sold as a three-door model.
 The EV will be built in China on a dedicated platform, while the petrol one is likely to be built in Oxford using a version of the current MINI hatch’s architecture.